Samuel Taylor Coleridge: West Midlands and the North

-Coleridge also worked briefly in Shropshire, where he came in December 1797 as locum to its local Unitarian minister, Dr Rowe, in their church in the High Street at Shrewsbury.
+Coleridge also worked briefly in Shropshire, where he came in December 1797 as locum to its local Unitarian minister, Dr. Rowe, in their church in the High Street at Shrewsbury.
 He is said to have read his Rime of the Ancient Mariner at a literary evening in Mardol.
 He was then contemplating a career in the ministry, and gave a probationary sermon in High Street church on Sunday, 14 January 1798.
 William Hazlitt, a Unitarian minister's son, was in the congregation, having walked from Wem to hear him.
 Coleridge later visited Hazlitt and his father at Wem but within a day or two of preaching he received a letter from Josiah Wedgwood II, who had offered to help him out of financial difficulties with an annuity of £150 (approximately £13,000 in today's money) per year on condition he give up his ministerial career.
-Coleridge accepted this, to the disappointment of Hazlitt who hoped to have him as a neighbour in Shropshire.
+Coleridge accepted this, to the disappointment of Hazlitt who had hoped to have him as a neighbour in Shropshire.

 From 16 September 1798, Coleridge and the Wordsworths left for a stay in Germany; Coleridge soon went his own way and spent much of his time in university towns.
 In February 1799 he enrolled at the University of Göttingen, where he attended lectures by Johann Friedrich Blumenbach and Johann Gottfried Eichhorn.
 During this period, he became interested in German philosophy, especially the transcendental idealism and critical philosophy of Immanuel Kant, and in the literary criticism of the 18th-century dramatist Gotthold Lessing.
 Coleridge studied German and, after his return to England, translated the dramatic trilogy Wallenstein by the German Classical poet Friedrich Schiller into English.
 He continued to pioneer these ideas through his own critical writings for the rest of his life (sometimes without attribution), although they were unfamiliar and difficult for a culture dominated by empiricism.

 In 1799, Coleridge and the Wordsworths stayed at Thomas Hutchinson's farm on the River Tees at Sockburn, near Darlington.

 It was at Sockburn that Coleridge wrote his ballad-poem Love, addressed to Sara Hutchinson.
 The knight mentioned is the mailed figure on the Conyers tomb in ruined Sockburn church.
-The figure has a wyvern at his feet, a reference to the Sockburn Worm slain by Sir John Conyers (and a possible source for Lewis Carroll's Jabberwocky).
+The figure has a wyvern at his feet, a reference to the Sockburn Worm slain by Sir John Conyers (and a possible source for Lewis Carroll's "Jabberwocky").
+The worm was supposedly buried under the rock in the nearby pasture; this was the "greystone" of Coleridge's first draft, later transformed into a "mount".
+The poem was a direct inspiration for John Keats' famous poem "La Belle Dame Sans Merci".